tomis007/cloudboi/README.md

 5. Start CloudBoi: First select a user, then load a rom

-0. The deploy.sh script won't work, so use the .war

 ##### Notes
 Currently only .gb (gameboy NOT gameboy color) roms are supported, and only some of those work (most do).
 Saving is buggy, the GUI on